osama-mohamoud2006/osama-mohamoud2006/README.md

 ## 👨‍💻 About Me
 - 🎓 I’m a student at ERU (Egyptian Russian University)
 - 🔭 Currently working through a roadmap to build a solid foundation in programming
-- 😒 I'am currently in Algorithms & Problem Solving Level 4
+- 😒 I'am currently in Semi-Break.

 ---
 <div align="center">